Agos95/sportchemy/docs/content/docs/blocks/_index.md

 ## Views

 Sportchemy defines two views for its Collection block.

-{{% callout warning %}}
-As for now, the `design/view_params` parameter is not yet implemented, but in the future it will allow to customize some aspects of the views.
-{{%/ callout %}}
+Some customizations can be specified using the `degign/view_params` parameter.
+See the description of each view to see which options are available.

 ### Card View